greencloudcomputing/docs/docs/guide/cli/creating a Function.md

 ### 🔖 Available languages:

-Green Cloud supports the following languages at the time of writing:
+GreenCloud supports the following languages at the time of writing:

 -   🔆 GOLANG → go (1.18)
 -   🔆 PYTHON → py (3.7)